 • Strategically title your posts addressing that want from your reader.

-15 Things Your Blog Posts Need to Make Money
+Related Reading: 15 Things Your Blog Posts Need to Make Money.

-Many bloggers wait too long before they start monetizing, whether they are waiting to grow their audience… or just don’t know where to start when it comes to blog monetization.
+Whether they are waiting to grow their audience, or just don’t know where to start.

 But you can (and should) start monetizing immediately.